cusp-london/vizent/README.md

 ![build](https://github.com/cusp-london/vizent/actions/workflows/unit-tests-minimal.yml/badge.svg)

-> A python library for bivariate glyphs integrated with matplotlib
+> A python library for visualising bivariate data using glyphs and node-link diagrams with matplotlib

 This library allows the user to create scatter plots and node-link diagrams using Visual Entropy Glyphs[1] and network edges [2].
 Vizent glyphs and network edges are designed to help when you need to add an extra variable to a scatter plot, map, or graph.